csdms-contrib/topotoolbox/readme.md

 w.schwanghart[at]geo.uni-potsdam.de

 Dirk Scherler
-scherler[at]caltech.edu
+scherler[at]gfz-potsdam.de

 ## Requirements

-TopoToolbox is plat-form independent and requires Matlab 2011b or higher and the Image Processing Toolbox.
+TopoToolbox is plat-form independent and requires Matlab 2014b or higher and the Image Processing Toolbox.

 ## References